Warrick County, Indiana: Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

-County Council: The county council is the legislative branch of the county government and controls all the spending and revenue collection in the county.
+County council: The county council is the legislative branch of the county government and controls all the spending and revenue collection in the county.
 Four representatives are elected from county districts, and three are elected as "at-large" members.
 The council members serve four-year terms.
 They are responsible for setting salaries, the annual budget, and special spending.
 The council also has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

-Board of Commissioners: The executive body of the county is made of a board of commissioners.
+Board of commissioners: The executive body of the county is made of a board of commissioners.
 The commissioners are elected county-wide, in staggered terms, and each serves a four-year term.
 One of the commissioners, typically the most senior, serves as president.
 The commissioners are charged with executing the acts legislated by the council, collecting revenue, and managing the day-to-day functions of the county government.

 Court: The county maintains a small claims court that can handle some civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable who is also elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

-County Officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, assessor, and circuit court clerk.
+County officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, assessor, and circuit court clerk.
 Each of these elected officers serves a term of four years and oversees a different part of county government.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.

+Politics

+Warrick County was a Republican-leaning swing county during the 20th Century, and since the turn of the 21st Century it has trended more reliably into the Republican column.
+The last Democrat to win the county was Bill Clinton by 64 votes in 1996 (a plurality due to high third-party performance), and the last Democrat to obtain a full majority was Jimmy Carter in 1976.

 Education

-The county's school corporation is Warrick County School Corporation which consists of 16 schools (two high schools, one senior/junior high, three middle schools, ten elementary schools, and one alternative school).
-In the Fall of 2009, the corporation transitioned its stand-alone Junior High schools in the Boonville and Castle High School Districts from the Junior High system to the Middle School system, with the addition of one middle school (Castle South Middle School) in the Castle District.
+The county's school corporation is Warrick County School Corporation, which covers all of the county. which consists of 16 schools (two high schools, one senior/junior high, three middle schools, ten elementary schools, and one alternative school).
+In the fall of 2009, the corporation transitioned its stand-alone junior high schools in the Boonville and Castle districts from the junior high system to the middle school system, with the addition of one middle school (Castle South Middle School) in the Castle District.
 Castle Junior High was renamed Castle North Middle School.
 Warrick County's three middle schools are composed of grades six through eight.